QuantEcon/lecture-source-jl/rst_files/wald_friedman.rst

         costs = fill(0.0, n)
         trials = fill(0, n)
         for trial in 1:n
+            # Nature chooses
             truth = rand(1:2)
+            # The true distribution and loss are defined based on the truth
             d = (d0, d1)[truth]
             l = (L0, L1)[truth]
             t = 0